openstack-snaps/snapstack/README.md

 If you are in a network restricted environment, and need to go through a proxy to build a snap, set SNAP_BUILD_PROXY in your terminal environment.
-This will set HTTP/S_PROXY for just the snap build, which is useful, as simply setting HTTP_PROXY may interfere with some of the snap tests.
+This will set HTTP/S_PROXY for just the snap build, which is useful, as simply setting HTTP_PROXY and HTTPS_PROXY may interfere with some of the snap tests.

+Note that you may use one string for both http and https proxy, and you may omit the protocol (http/s://) part of the url; snapstack will fix the url up before using it.